 Should you do a gut reset?
 How to know if your gut flora is off

-Digestive problems such as bloating and constipation
+Digestive problems such as bloating and irregularities

 Brain fog consists of symptoms such as lack of focus, forgetfulness, and mental fatigue.